WEBPAGE UPDATED Tuesday June 22, 2022

 The fact is that livewell water containing abnormally high DO Super-saturation is the magic ingredient that is absolutely necessary to “SUPERCHARGE LIVE BAIT” contrary to misleading advertisement, old fishermen’s beliefs.
 Visit: George Poveromo’s World of Saltwater Fishing “SUPERCHARGE YOUR LIVE BAITS” by George Poveromo http://www.georgepoveromo.com/content.php?pid=64

-Let’s take a closer look now at the FACTS, the chemistry, physics and fish physiology of dissolved oxygen (DO), dissolved air (DA) and the toxic effects of air and oxygen gas bubbles in your livewells and bait tanks.
+Let’s take a closer look now at THESE FACTS: the chemistry, physics and fish physiology of micro-oxygen bubbles, dissolved air (DA) and the toxic effects of dissolved air and oxygen gas bubbles in your livewells and bait tanks.

 FACT 1: CHEMISTRY/PHYSICS VIEW: Smaller bubbles provide more surface area than larger bubbles increasing the gas diffusion speed of air or oxygen into water.

 FACT 2: FISH PHYSIOLOGY VIEW: Millions of micro-fine oxygen bubbles (100% oxygen) suspended in the livewell water column, so concentrated the livewell water looks milky, sticks to the fish and live bait oxidizing and chemically burning gill filaments, epithelial tissue, corneas, mucus membranes, scales, mucus membrane and skin.